ibm-cloud-docs/pattern-vpc-security/identity-and-access-domain.md

 ### Best Practices:
 {: #secrets-management-best-practices}

- - {{site.data.keyword.Bluemix_notm}} is focused on enterprise workloads and these workloads should always include secrets management,
+ - {{site.data.keyword.Bluemix_notm}} is focused on enterprise workloads and these workloads should always include secrets management
- - Cloud native secrets management that provides full Lifecyle capabilities and full cloud integration,
+ - Cloud native secrets management that provides full Lifecyle capabilities and full cloud integration
- - Automated creation, rotation, revocation and expiration of static secrets, and
+ - Automated creation, rotation, revocation and expiration of static secrets
  - Never transmit secrets via plaintext; all should transit using TLS encryption.

 ### Solutioning Guidance: